dart-lang/labs/pkgs/unix_api/README.md

 );
 ```

-And finally provides a function that provides the public interface:
+And finally, `package:unix_api` provides a function that provides the public
+interface.
+For example:

 ```dart
 /// Renames a file.